Scatman Crothers: Film and television career

-Crothers became the first Black person to appear regularly in a Los Angeles television show when he joined Dixie Showboat.
-After The Aristocats in the 1970s, Crothers found voice acting jobs as Meadowlark Lemon in the Harlem Globetrotters cartoon series and as the title character in Hong Kong Phooey.
+Crothers became the first black person to appear regularly in a Los Angeles television show when he joined Dixie Showboat.
+After portraying Scat Cat in The Aristocats in the 1970s, Crothers found voice acting jobs as Meadowlark Lemon in the Harlem Globetrotters cartoon series and as the title character in Hong Kong Phooey.
 For four years, he played the role of Louie the garbage man on Chico and the Man.
 During his appearance on Sanford and Son Crothers joined Redd Foxx for two musical numbers.
 One was a version of the standard "All of Me", in which he accompanied Foxx on tenor guitar.
 In 1966, Hanna-Barbera aired an animated special called The New Alice in Wonderland (or What's a Nice Kid like You Doing in a Place like This?), an updated version of the Lewis Carroll story featuring Sammy Davis Jr. as the Cheshire Cat.
-The special was followed by an audio adaptation for HB Records, but since Davis was signed to Reprise, Crothers provided the cat's voice for the album.
+The special was followed by an audio adaptation for HB Records, but since Davis was signed to Reprise Records, Crothers provided the cat's voice for the album.

-Crothers had guest roles on Alfred Hitchcock Presents in 1958, Dragnet in 1967, Bewitched and McMillan & Wife in 1971, Adam-12 in 1972 (as "George Strothers"), Kojak and Ironside in 1973, Kolchak: The Night Stalker and Sanford and Son in 1974, Starsky & Hutch in 1977, Charlie's Angels and The Love Boat in 1978, Magnum, P.I. in 1980, Benson in 1982, and Taxi in 1983.
+Crothers had guest roles on Alfred Hitchcock Presents in 1958, Dragnet in 1967, Bewitched and McMillan & Wife in 1971, Adam-12 in 1972 (as "George Strothers"), Kojak and Ironside in 1973, Kolchak: The Night Stalker, Mannix and Sanford and Son in 1974, Starsky & Hutch in 1977, Charlie's Angels and The Love Boat in 1978, Magnum, P.I. in 1980, Benson in 1982, and Taxi in 1983.
 Also in 1980, he was on two episodes of Laverne & Shirley as a porter.
 In the 1980s, he provided the voice of the Autobot Jazz on the television series The Transformers.
 He starred in three short-lived 1980s television series: One of the Boys (1982), Casablanca (1983), and Morningstar/Eveningstar (1986).

 Death

-On November 22, 1986, Crothers died at the age of 76 at his home in Van Nuys, California, after struggling with lung cancer for nearly four years.
+Around 1985, Crothers was diagnosed with an inoperable malignant tumor in his lung which metastasized to his esophagus.
+He was bedridden weeks before his death and had slipped into a coma.
+On November 22, 1986, Crothers died at age 76 at his home in Van Nuys, California after struggling with lung cancer.
 He is buried at Forest Lawn Memorial Park Cemetery in Los Angeles.